View the Executive Summary for this brief.

 U.S. allies offer unique opportunities for cooperation as the U.S. pursues its policy objectives in that region.

 South Korea is one of the U.S.’s most important allies in the Asia Pacific region, especially in terms of working to contain a nuclear North Korea.
-The alliance serves “to deter another North Korean attack on South Korea,” and also provides “a continental base for U.S. forces to face China and Russia and to provide a front-line defense for Japan.”
+The alliance serves to deter North Korean aggression and provides continental base for U.S. forces.
 The U.S. includes South Korea in the “nuclear umbrella,” a policy of extended deterrence in which the U.S. promises to use its nuclear weapons to protect allies.
 The U.S. has over 28,000 troops stationed in South Korea, and the two countries hold joint military exercises and training.

 Japan’s alliance with the U.S. is considered “one of the region’s most important military relationships” and “an anchor of the U.S. security role in Asia.”
-About 50,000 U.S. troops are stationed in Japan.
+The U.S. has more than eighty military facilities in Japan and over 60,000 troops stationed there, more than in any other country.
 This relationship has assumed heightened importance in recent years in light of China’s increased aggression — particularly its maritime activities in disputed territories — and North Korea’s missile and nuclear tests.

 U.S. ties with India are also assuming a greater significance in the face of China’s expansion.
 Starting in 2017, India along with Japan agreed “to deepen defense ties and push for more cooperation with Australia and the United States, as they seek to counter growing Chinese influence across Asia.”
 The U.S., India, and Japan have also signed infrastructure deals to attempt to counter China’s growing geopolitical and economic influence with its Belt and Road Initiative.